-Overwhelming infection with EBV occurs sporadically but may cluster in families, particularly those with X-linked lymphoproliferative syndrome (see X-linked Lymphoproliferative Syndrome).
+Overwhelming infection with EBV occurs sporadically but may cluster in families, particularly those with X-linked lymphoproliferative syndrome (see also X-linked Lymphoproliferative Syndrome).
 Survivors of overwhelming primary EBV infection are at risk of developing agammaglobulinemia or lymphoma.

 Infectious mononucleosis should be suspected in patients with typical symptoms and signs.
 Exudative pharyngitis, anterior cervical lymphadenopathy, and fever may be clinically indistinguishable from those caused by group A β-hemolytic streptococci.
 However, posterior cervical or generalized adenopathy or hepatosplenomegaly suggests infectious mononucleosis.
 Moreover, detection of streptococci in the oropharynx does not exclude infectious mononucleosis.

 Primary HIV infection (see Human Immunodeficiency Virus (HIV)) can produce a clinical picture resembling acute EBV infection.
 If patients have risk factors for HIV infection, quantitative HIV RNA viral blood count, p24 antigen assay, and CD4 count, plus EBV serologic testing, should be done.
 HIV enzyme-linked immunosorbent assay (ELISA)/Western blot is usually negative during the acute infection and thus is not useful in early primary HIV infection.